ton-blockchain/docs/ecosystem/appkit/reference/appkit.mdx

 #### watchBalanceByAddress

 Subscribe to Toncoin balance updates for an arbitrary address — useful for monitoring wallets that aren't selected in AppKit (use [`watchBalance`](#watchbalance) for the selected wallet).
+Requires a streaming provider registered for the network — call throws when none is configured.
+Use [`hasStreamingProvider`](#hasstreamingprovider) to check first.

 | Parameter | Type | Description |
 | --- | --- | --- |